 No matter its size, a company is only successful as its marketing.
-However, it is difficult to determine how much to spend on marketing, especially when a company is still growing.
+However, it is difficult to determine what percentage of revenue should be spent on marketing.

 Fortunately, there are ways to shine a light on this particular mystery.
 When you’re armed with the right information, determining what percentage of revenue to spend on marketing is a no-brainer.